 For the past 20 years the people He has put in front of me have been the children of the San Joaquin Valley.
 When my employer closed its doors last year, I offered to God what seemed to be just loaves and fishes (my ability to teach string instruments and choir), and asked how they might be used to make a difference for the children he brought before me.
 I believe the answer is to use the creative arts to build healthy relationships between children from all backgrounds so that their fears are alleviated, and friendships are fostered.

-The vision was realized this past year as I taught string orchestra to children from all over the Valley.
+The vision is being realized the past few years as I taught string orchestra to children from all over the Valley.
 I had 55 students in the Biola String Orchestra and 21 in the Homeschool students’ orchestra.
-They proudly performed together at three events last year.
+They proudly performed together at several events last year.

 Joining them were the other creative arts groups of Inspire One, including: 6 choirs, dance, handbells, photography, art, private music lessons, and visual sound (sign language).